Pold87/LLM2Swarm/README.md

 ## Showcase Execution

 For all showcases:
 1. First, modify the necessary variables in the `DirectIntegration/experimentconfig.sh` file.
 The configurations that were used for the showcases are stored in the folder `DirectIntegration/example_configurations/`.
-To use one of these examples, modify the script `starter`, to source the desired configuration (e.g. `source example_configurations/experimentconfig_noanomaly.sh`) and modify the section `[PATH]` to reflect your installation directories.
+To use one of these examples, modify the script `starter`, to source the desired configuration (e.g. `source example_configurations/experimentconfig_noanomaly.sh`) and modify the section `[PATHS]` to reflect your installation directories.
 2. Then, run `./starter.sh -s` to start the simulation.

 In the following, we detail the configurations for each showcase.